aayush-chouhan-7050/decentralized-identity/README.md

 - **Data sovereignty** - You control what information is shared and with whom
 - **Censorship-resistant** - Built on blockchain technology for immutability
 - **Transparent** - All operations are verifiable on the blockchain
+- **Verifiable Credentials** - Trusted issuers can attest to your qualifications and achievements

 ### Problem Statement